danchoi/soywiki/README.markdown

 * `,l` shows a `git-log` view of the revision history of the current page
 * `,b` shows a `git-blame` view of the current page, which shows when each line was added and by whom.
 * `:SWLogStat` shows a `git log --stat` view of the current page's revision history

+You can always bypass Vim and SoyWiki altogether and use Git directly to inspect your revision history.
+The Git repo for your SoyWiki wiki will be located in the same directory as your wiki files.

 To sync your SoyWiki wiki between two personal computers, just follow the general instructions [here][git-sync].